stellar-deprecated/solar/README.md

 - **styles**: a set of sass files that consumes sass functions/mixins/variables and generates output css code

 ### Kelp core module
-The core library defines the sass functions and variables that other modules use and extend.
+The core library defines the sass functions and variables that other extensions use and extend.
 This library is also extensively used by the framework.

 The styles contain the basic framework functionality.
 It lays out the basic styling and classes.

-### Modules and themes
+### Extensions and themes
-By default, kelp is the only module used in the kelp framework.
+By default, kelp core is the only thing needed in the kelp framework.
 Additional extensions can be brought in to add or change functionality.
 Themes are a type of module that only changes the look and feel of kelp.

+Each extension should contain an `_index.scss` file as its entry point in each of it's folder `lib` and `styles`.

 ### Packet of libraries
 A packet is a convenient way of calling the kelp libraries used in a project.